tel: +48 888 99 98 98

 price from 16924 pcs

-Give us a call tel: +48 22 499 98 98 or get in touch through contact form on the contact page.
-You can check the strength and the appearance of magnet in our force calculator force calculator
+Give us a call tel: +48 22 499 98 98 or write via contact form on the contact page.
+You can check the mass as well as the appearance of neodymium magnets in our magnetic calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.